aryanchauhan007/Solar_Industry-AI-Agent/README.md

 # ☀️ Solar Industry AI Assistant

 Solar Industry AI Assistant is a **Streamlit-based application** that helps users get insights about solar energy.
+Designed & implemented an AI-powered assistant specializing in solar industry consulting.

+**Project Goal**

+An intelligent assistant that provides accurate, helpful information about solar energy to both technical and non-technical users.

 This tool provides **suggested questions** categorized into different topics, along with a **search feature** for custom queries.

 ---